metacontract/mc/site/docs/01-concepts/02-key-concepts.md

 ---
-title: "Key Concepts and Architecture"
-version: 0.1.0
-lastUpdated: 2024-09-08
-scope: arch
-type: guide
+keywords: [meta-contract, concepts, architecture, proxy, dictionary, function-contracts, upgradeability, cloneability, ucs]
 tags: [meta-contract, concepts, architecture, proxy, dictionary, function-contracts, upgradeability, cloneability, ucs]
-relatedDocs: ["03-devops/01-deployment.md", "03-devops/03-upgrades.md"]
 last_update:
-  date: 2024-09-06
+  date: 2024-10-26
   author: Meta Contract Development Team
 ---

 # Key Concepts and Architecture

----

 Meta Contract implements the UCS (Upgradeable Clone for Scalable Contracts) architecture, providing a flexible and modular approach to smart contract development.
 This document outlines the key concepts of Meta Contract and provides an overview of its architecture, explaining how its components interact to create upgradeable and scalable smart contract systems.

 ## Core Components and Concepts

-The Meta Contract architecture consists of three main components:
+The UCS architecture consists of three main components:

 1. Proxy Contract
 2. Dictionary Contract